RmViana/ping-pong-game/README.md

 # ping-pong-game

-Pong game using Turtle module
+This is a table tennis game, made with Python, using Turtle module.